 As part of our our longstanding commitment to sustainable water management and creating shared value in our communities, we are working towards the Alliance for Water Stewardship (AWS) accrediatation.
 This accreditiation asks for the best practices in sustainable water balance, good water quality, and good water governance to ensure the long term sustainability of water resources.
 We will be working towards this accreditation for our Buxton factory by 2020.

 Why does Nestlé® Pure Life® have such a high level of sodium?

-The level of sodium is defined by the rocks the water has passed through underground.
-It is naturally occurring in the water.
+Sodium is naturally occurring in the water and is determined by layers of rock the water flows naturally through underground.
 The UK/EU set a maximum limit for water which 200mg/l.
 Nestlé Pure life’s sodium levels are well below this limit.
-The limit is set for taste reasons and not for health concerns.
+The limit is set for taste reasons and not for health concerns .

-Is Nestlé® Pure Life® filtered?
+Is Nestlé® Pure Life® filtered or treated?
 Why and how?

-Nestlé® Pure Life® has been passed through a sand bed filter.
-We do this to remove any particles from the water before it is bottled.
-No chemicals are used in the filtering of our water.
+Nestlé® Pure Life® passes through a sand bed filter to remove any sediment particles from the water before it is bottled.
+No treatment or chemicals are used in the bottling of our spring water.